craig8196/libtrp/README.md

   and have a solution ready (if possible)

-## Goals
+## Current Goals
 * Easily build custom protocols for niche applications.
-* Security by default, fairly transparent to the user.
+* Security by default (user must disable security).
-* Persistent, robust, serializable connections.
+* Persistent, robust connections.
 * Data flexibility so behavior, and network behavior, fit the problem space.
 * Real-time capabilities (disabled by default for better network performance).
 * Framework verbosity to provide information to applications for better performance (e.g. User MTU for guaranteed single packet delivery).
 * Future-proof, a programming interface and protocol that can be used over other mediums and a protocol that can scale up or down with the network.

+## Future Goals
+* Serializable connections for long disconnects.
+* IoT capable through minimal client implementations to minimize build size.

 ## Why use TRiP?